chenchenzi/chenzixu/content/resources/2speechcorpus/sp1.md

     └── b01_3_101q.txt
 ```

-The first step that enables us to search intended speech sequences from the corpus is to create a large text file assembling all time-aligned transcripts so that we have access to two key information for all audio files: temporal information and the corresponding symbol for the speech unit (it can be a segment, a syllable, or a word given the granularity of the segmentation.)
+The first step that enables us to search intended speech sequences from the corpus is to create a large text file assembling all time-aligned transcripts so that we have access to three key information for all audio files: 1) temporal information; 2) the symbol for the speech unit (it can be a segment, a syllable, or a word given the granularity of the segmentation); 3) the filename/path.

 ## Assemble time-aligned transcripts